Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 {: .task}
 >Modify your `HyponymsHandler` and the rest of your implementation to handle common ancestor queries in addition to hyponym queries.

-### Design Notes

-When designing your project, think about this task in advance.
-Planning ahead will ensure you don't need to rewrite all of your code when you get to this point.

-If you find yourself copy-pasting or repeating a lot of the same code you've already written, there is probably an opportunity to reuse it directly, or slightly modify it so you don't have to repeat yourself as often.

 ## Deliverables and Scoring

 For Project 2C, the only required deliverable is the `HyponymsHandler.java` file, in addition to any helper classes.